Anyone who’s spent time in the marketing world has probably heard of author, teacher, and all...

 ‘Taxi’s weren’t disrupted by Uber.
 They were disrupted by a better customer experience.’

-Investing in a great CX
+Invest in a great Customer Experience (CX)

 - Do you offer online returns?
 Online retailers experience 3 times as many returns as brick & mortar stores, and the processing of these returns is a costly overhead for most businesses.
 Having the ability to accept returns online allows both your business and your customer a pleasant, hassle-free experience.

 - Do you provide your customer with confirmation of shipping and provide a consignment number so they can track online?